Finding Counterfactually Optimal Action Sequences in Continuous State Spaces: A Causal Model of Sequential Decision Making Processes

-Further, we characterize the dynamics of the decision making process using a structural causal model (SCM).
-An SCM is consisted of four parts: (i) a set of endogenous variables (ii) a set of exogenous (noise) variables (iii) a set of structural equations assigning values to the endogenous variables, and (iv) a set of prior distributions characterizing the exogenous variables.
+Further, we characterize the dynamics of the decision making process using the framework of structural causal models (SCMs).
+In general, an SCM is consisted of four parts: (i) a set of endogenous variables (ii) a set of exogenous (noise) variables (iii) a set of structural equations assigning values to the endogenous variables, and (iv) a set of prior distributions characterizing the exogenous variables~\cite{pearl2009causality}.
 In our setting, the endogenous variables of the SCM $\Ccal$ are the random variables representing the states $\Sbb_0, \ldots, \Sbb_{T-1}$ and the actions $A_0, \ldots, A_{T-1}$.
 The action $A_t$ at time step $t$ is chosen based on the observed state $\Sbb_t$ and is given by a structural (policy) equation

 where $\Zb_t\in\Zcal$ is a vector-valued noise variable, to allow some level of stochasticity in the choice of the action, and its prior distribution $P^\Ccal (\Zb_t)$ is characterized by a density function $f_{\Zb_t}^\Ccal$.
 Similarly, the state $\Sbb_{t+1}$ in the next time step is given by a structural (transition) equation